Fixed Asset Management and Compliance Training Course

 - Enhance the resilience of their risk management system.

-- Facilitated and group discussions.
+- Facilitated and group discussion.

-- Breakout scenario workshops and group presentations.
+- Break out scenario workshops and group presentation.